garybgenett/gary-os/README.md

 # Overview #####################################################################
 [Overview]: #overview

 GaryOS is an entire GNU/Linux system in a single bootable file.
+It is also a build system to produce both the bootable file and entire installations.

-While most boot/rescue systems use an ISO with SquashFS, GaryOS is a single binary file consisting of a modified Linux kernel configuration and a Funtoo (based on Gentoo) initramfs.
-The file is generated using a customized Funtoo configuration with a default Grml Linux kernel configuration via the Metro automated build tool.
+The booted system consists of a Linux kernel and a Funtoo (based on Gentoo) initramfs.
+It is generated using a customized Funtoo configuration with a modified Linux kernel configuration (based on the latest Grml default).
+The included build system is entirely specialized for the task.
+GaryOS can build itself from within itself.

-There are currently no major projects which take this same approach on this scale.
-The result is a smaller boot/rescue file that is just as comprehensive, yet easier to deploy and manage.
+There are no major projects which take this same approach on this scale.
+The result is a self-contained file that is more flexible and capable than other live systems.

-A list of the primary advantages:
+Primary features:

-  * Complete Funtoo system, with toolchain
+  * Comprehensive: complete and optimized Funtoo system with compile toolchain
-  * Entire system resides in memory; does not require media after boot
+  * Invisible: resides completely in memory and does not need media after boot
-  * Forensics mode is the default; no hard drives are mounted and swap is disabled
+  * Safe: no hard drives are mounted and swap is disabled
-  * Deployment flexibility; can be seamlessly used anywhere a Linux kernel is supported, such as PXE or Microsoft Windows bootloader
+  * Flexible: can be used anywhere a Linux kernel can (USB, PXE, etc.)
-  * Smaller footprint can easily fit on boot partition or USB media
+  * Portable: small footprint can easily fit on any partition
-  * Does not require disposable and fragile CD/DVD media

-The main disadvantages:

-  * Requires bootable media and configured bootloader (PXE, Grub, etc.)
-  * Constrained in size; initramfs must compress to less than 500MB hard-coded limit in Linux kernel
-  * Boot time can be a bit longer/slower than other "live" systems

-GaryOS enables you to drop a single file on any media, point a bootloader at it and go.
-Upgrades are as simple as replacing the file and/or adding another bootloader entry.
+  * Usable: upgrades are as simple as replacing the file

-Rescue media is more likely to be available and up-to-date if it is convenient to deploy and manage, which is one of the primary aims of GaryOS.
+  * Adaptable: supports source-based package options and custom builds
+  * Complete: bootloader and direct-to-disk install of a ready-to-use system
+  * Fast: everything lives in memory, so all operations happen very rapidly

+The goal of GaryOS is to provide a single, simple file which can be conveniently used for system rescue or installation, or as a temporary workstation for productivity or learning.
+In parallel with this is the objective of maintaining a usable build system to create GaryOS or other custom systems.

 ![GaryOS CLI Screenshot](artifacts/images/screenshot_cli.png "GaryOS CLI Screenshot")